fatihcaliss/next-data-room/README.md

 ## Usage

 ### Authentication

 - Sign up with your email and password
 - Sign in to access your data room
 - Sign out when done

 ### Folder Management

 - Click "New Folder" or use Cmd+/ to create folders
 - Right-click folders to rename, delete, or copy share links
 - Navigate by clicking on folder names or using breadcrumbs

 ### File Management

 - Click "Upload PDFs" or use Cmd+. to upload files
 - Only PDF files under 10MB are allowed
 - Right-click files to download or delete
 - Files open in a new tab when clicked

-### Sharing
+### Sharing (New!)

-- Use the "Copy Share Link" option on folders
+- Click the share button on any folder to generate a public link
+- Share links are unique tokens that never expire (by default)
-- Share links allow others to view folder contents
+- Anyone with the link can view folder contents in read-only mode
-- Links are public - use with caution
+- No authentication required for accessing shared links
+- Navigate through subfolders within the shared view
+- Public users can only view - no editing or uploading
+- See `SHARE_SETUP.md` for detailed documentation

 ## Database Schema

-The application uses two main tables:
+The application uses three main tables:

 - **folders**: Stores folder hierarchy with parent-child relationships
 - **files**: Stores file metadata linked to folders and users
+- **shared_links**: Stores unique tokens for public folder sharing (new!)

-Row Level Security (RLS) ensures users can only access their own data.
+Row Level Security (RLS) ensures:

+- Users can only access their own data when authenticated
+- Public users can view shared folders through valid tokens (read-only)
+- Shared folder access includes all subfolders and files

 ## File Structure